Kolomona/km-todo/ai/ProjectStatusBoard.md

 #### Action Required
 - Frontend team to audit all project list views for missing CRUD actions
 - Implement consistent edit/delete options for todos, members, and messages
 - Update @ProjectStatusBoard.md with progress and mark this issue resolved when complete

+#### Resolution Summary
+- ✅ **Todos Tab**: Added edit/delete buttons with EditTodoModal and confirmation dialogs
+- ✅ **Members Tab**: Added edit/delete actions for non-owner members with EditMemberModal for role changes
+- ✅ **Messages Tab**: Added edit/delete buttons with EditMessageModal and confirmation dialogs
+- ✅ **Consistent UX**: All actions follow the same patterns with proper modals, validation, and error handling
+- ✅ **Test Coverage**: All 247 unit tests passing, no regressions introduced